rubenpieters/sys-polyflow/spec/proposal.md

   }
 }

-depFun("t"); // has type number, but is actually a boolean depFun("f"); // has type boolean, but is actually a number
+depLikeFun("t"); // has type number, but is actually a boolean depLikeFun("f"); // has type boolean, but is actually a number
 ```

 The post-3.5 behaviour also isn't satisfactory for this use case.
 It disallows the `depLikeFun` to be implemented, which means the implementer needs to use unsafe type assertions.
 By [#30769](https://github.com/microsoft/TypeScript/issues/30739), the `return` calls are considered writes to the result of the function.
 This means that the result type `F[T]` is checked against the _intersection_ of its possibilities, which is `number & boolean` and thus `never`.